mutant-city/k8s_study/objects.md

 * service types
     * clusterIP : exposes the service INSIDE the cluster
-    * NodePort: exposes the service OUTSIDE the cluster on a node port
+    * NodePort: exposes the service OUTSIDE the cluster on a NODE port
     * LoadBalancer: provision a load balancer EXTERNAL to the app(i.e. an AWS or AZURE load balancer)
     * ExernalName: Maps the service to an external URL, such a database outside of the cluster, or an API